 6.1.1 Introduction

-The ISO shall bill each Transmission Customer each Billing Period to recover the ISO’s annual budgeted costs as set forth in Article 6.1.2 of this Rate Schedule 1.
+The ISO shall bill each Transmission Customer each Billing Period to recover the ISO’s annual budgeted costs as set forth in Section 6.1.2 of this Rate Schedule 1.

 The ISO shall separately bill each Transmission Customer under this Rate Schedule 1 for certain other charges and payments not related to the ISO annual budget charge.
-Specifically, the ISO shall bill each Transmission Customer on a quarterly basis to recover NERC and NPCC charges as set forth in Article 6.1.3 of this Rate Schedule 1.
+Specifically, the ISO shall bill each Transmission Customer on a quarterly basis to recover NERC and NPCC charges and on a Billing Period basis to recover FERC charges as set forth in Sections 6.1.3 and 6.1.15 respectively of this Rate Schedule 1.
 The ISO shall also bill each Transmission Customer each Billing Period to recover the following costs or allocate the following received payments under this Rate Schedule 1:

-(i) bad debt loss charges as set forth in Article 6.1.4;
+(i) bad debt loss charges as set forth in Section 6.1.4;

-(ii) Working Capital Fund charges as set forth in Article 6.1.5;
+(ii) Working Capital Fund charges as set forth in Section 6.1.5;

-(iii) non-ISO facilities payment charges as set forth in Article 6.1.6;
+(iii) non-ISO facilities payment charges as set forth in Section 6.1.6;

-(iv) charges to recover costs for payments made to Suppliers pursuant to incremental cost recovery for units that responded to Local Reliability Rules I-R3 and I-R5 as set forth in Article 6.1.7;
+(iv) charges to recover costs for payments made to Suppliers pursuant to incremental cost recovery for units that responded to Local Reliability Rules I-R3 and I-R5 as set forth in Section 6.1.7;

-(v) charges to recover and payments to allocate residual costs as set forth in Article 6.1.8;
+(v) charges to recover and payments to allocate residual costs as set forth in Section 6.1.8;

-(vi) charges for Special Case Resources and Curtailment Service Providers called to meet reliability needs as set forth in Article 6.1.9;
+(vi) charges for Special Case Resources and Curtailment Service Providers called to meet reliability needs as set forth in Section 6.1.9;

-(vii) charges to recover DAMAP costs as set forth in Article 6.1.10;
+(vii) charges to recover DAMAP costs as set forth in Section 6.1.10;

-(viii) charges to recover Import Curtailment Guarantee Payment costs as set forth in Article 6.1.11;
+(viii) charges to recover Import Curtailment Guarantee Payment costs as set forth in Section 6.1.11;

-(ix) charges to recover Bid Production Cost guarantee payment costs as set forth in Article 6.1.12;
+(ix) charges to recover Bid Production Cost guarantee payment costs as set forth in Section 6.1.12;

-(x) charges to recover and payments to allocate settlements of disputes as set forth in Article 6.1.13; and
+(x) charges to recover and payments to allocate settlements of disputes as set forth in Section 6.1.13; and

-(xi) payments to allocate financial penalties collected by the ISO as set forth in Article 6.1.14.
+(xi) payments to allocate financial penalties collected by the ISO as set forth in Section 6.1.14.

 Transmission Customers who are retail access customers being served by an LSE shall not pay these charges to the ISO; the LSE shall pay these charges.